rnabioco/rbi-website/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

+title = "Research highlights"
-title = "Featured Publications" subtitle = "RBI faculty and trainee achievements"
+subtitle = "From RBI faculty and trainees"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.